• Skip to primary navigation

 Prepare the Popcorn

-- If using the popcorn popper, add 5 tbsp of popcorn kernels to the popper.
-Place 1 tbsp of butter in the top cap and microwave on popcorn setting, about 3 minutes.
+• If using the popcorn popper, add 5 tablespoon of popcorn kernels to the popper.
+Place 1 tablespoon of butter in the top cap and microwave on popcorn setting, about 3 minutes.
 Toss with sea salt + desired seasonings.

 Make the Seasoning Blend